Sanction must be obtained from the Executive Director of the Association for all of the following activities:

 - Tournaments sponsored by the MHSAA.

 Although tournaments meeting the requirements listed do not need sanction, they must be registered online.
 All in-province tournaments must be registered online by the date listed under each sport.
 Registration would include the dates of the tournament and a list of the participating teams.
+Tournament results must be posted on the MHSAA website by noon on the Monday following the tournament.

 To Obtain Sanction: